With Instapage, the mobile version of a page consists of the same elements as the desktop version, but arranged differently and resized.

-NOTE: The behavior shown in the video does not apply to the desktop editor.
-It is a particularity of the mobile editor.
+NOTE: The example shown in this video does not apply to the desktop editor.

 2. What does Regenerate do?

-There are multiple Regenerate buttons, one at the top of the page and one for each Instablock you have.
+There is a Regenerate option at the top of the page and then one for each Instablock you have.
 The button for each block appears as you click on the Instablock in question.

-3. How do I know which one to use?
+4. How do I know which Regenerate option to use?

 Use the first button right at the top the first time you switch to the mobile editor when you are done with editing the desktop version if on most Instablocks there are elements missing (not hidden) or settings are not passed over from the desktop version to your mobile design.

 In all other cases that are isolated to a single Instablock, you should use the respective Instablock regenerate button.

 As a good practice, after you finish editing a block on the desktop version (ideally also using grouping and mobile aspect ratio if necessary) you can check the block on the mobile version and if it's far from what you would expect it to display you can Regenerate the mobile block.
 This will not break the design you have already done on the other blocks.